MattR-1/STM32WLE5_Rx_Example/README.md

 I'm assuming the RF frequency is the carrier frequency.
 But it could be that the RF-PLL frequency is the carrier frequency.
-I want the carrier frequency to be 868000000 Hz (868MHz), since my aplication has to be legal in Europ.
+I want the carrier frequency to be 868000000 Hz (868MHz), since my aplication has to be legal in Europe.
 In hex that would be: 0x33BCA100, which is split up into four bytes.

 #### parameter bytes